SpezialK-dev/knowleadge-base/Operating-Systems/Linux/Networking.md

 if you are using systemd for name resolution and iwd for everything else.
 This works so far.
 If you dont have these 4 lines it will not work and you will not be able to ping anything but it appears as if you are connected to a network but everything is unreachable.

+You could still get some problems if you are in some weird hotel wifis where you are directly between 2 accesspoints-> this creates might create problems.
+But I have not done enought research into that yet.
 # Problem with wifi going down

 Common trouble shooting things